ningwang-arch/pico/README.md

 }
 ```

-There are three middlewares in pico: UTF8, CORS, Session.
+There are three middlewares in pico: UTF8, CORS, Session.<br>
-If you want to use middleware which is created by yourself, your middleware must have constructure like this:
+If you want to use middleware which is created by yourself, your middleware must have structure like this:

 ```c++
 struct MyMiddleware{